The Keto Diet and vaping really do go hand in hand when it comes to CRUSHING sugar cravings!

 Keto Diet and Vaping (and Diet Coke)

-Usually, these aren’t my preference — I tend to go for cooler, fruitier flavours — but when I am craving chocolate or something equivalent I just have a can of Diet Coke and vape on some sweet ejuice.
+Usually, these aren’t my preference — I tend to go for cooler, fruitier flavors — but when I am craving chocolate or something equivalent I just have a can of Diet Coke and vape on some sweet ejuice.

 I know, I know – diet Coke is terrible.
 But I only use it as my last resort.